vasile/GTFS-viz/README.md

 If you want to create an animation of the GTFS data you will need to

-- download / clone the [Transit Simulator](https://github.com/vasile/transit-simulator) web application
+- download / clone the [Transit Map](https://github.com/vasile/transit-map) web application
-- download / clone the [Transit Route Icon](https://github.com/vasile/transit-simulator-route-icon) PHP script
+- download / clone the [Transit Map Route Icon](https://github.com/vasile/transit-map-route-icon) PHP script
 - edit Rakefile and change the PATH_TO_APP_TRANSIT_SIMULATOR, PATH_TO_SCRIPT_ROUTE_ICON constants
 - run the tasks below: